swiftlang/swift-evolution/proposals/0128-unicodescalar-failable-initializer.md

 ## Alternatives considered

-Leave status quo and force the users to do input checks before trying to construct a UnicodeScalar.
+Leave status quo and force the users to do input checks before trying to initialise a `UnicodeScalar`.